 Depending on your company structure and if you operate as a pass-through entity, you may save money on tax payments by changing your filing strategy.

 For example, if you have an LLC with significant net profits, that is currently being filed on a Schedule C or 1065, you could consider electing S Corporation.
-Depending on your company structure, this could save some money on the self-employment taxes.
-Consult your accountant to determine if this is a good strategy for your business.
+Although this could save some money on the self-employment taxes, be sure to consult your accountant to determine if this is a good strategy for your business.

 See our breakdown of the benefits and downsides of the different cannabis entity structures.